wercker-labs/wercker-blog/source/posts/2013-09-24-Gettingstarted-with-android-part-2.md

 Our test class is compact and - apart from the constructor which helps creating the MainActivity instance for our test - contains only one interesting method:
 `testWelcomeText`.
-In this method we retrieve the activity, get the text view and finally verify the introText.
+In this method we retrieve the activity, get the textView object and finally verify the text.

 ### Step 2: Preparing the emulator